 Cheetahs are the fastest land animal.
-They are known for their great speeds even if they are for only short bursts of time.
+They are known for their great speeds, even if they only maintain those speeds in bursts over short spans of time.
 Cheetahs can run up to 70 miles per hour to catch their prey.
 There are five subspecies of cheetahs which include the Asiatic cheetah, Northwest African cheetah, South African cheetah, Sudan cheetah, and Tanzanian cheetah.

-Cheetahs, on average, live between 8 and 10 years in the wild and between 10 and 12 years in the wild.
+Cheetahs, on average, live between 8 and 10 years in the wild and between 10 and 12 years in captivity.
 There are a few documented cases of captive cheetahs living to be 20 years old.

-Cheetahs have long slender bodies with a deep chest.
-They are typically about 3 feet tall at the shoulder and can weigh between 110-140 pounds.
+Cheetahs have long, slender bodies with deep chests.
+They are typically about three feet tall at the shoulder and can weigh between 110 and 140 pounds.

 Cheetahs have a yellow or golden coat with solid black spots.

-Cheetahs hunt mainly on the open or mostly open savanna and plains of Africa and Asia.
-They use the tall grasses to their advantage, to help camouflage them from their prey.
+Cheetahs hunt mainly on the open or mostly open savannas and plains of Africa and Asia.
+They use the tall grasses to their advantage to camouflage them from their prey.

-Cheetah’s numbers if the last couple decades have declined dramatically due to habitat loss and mostly poaching.
+Cheetahs' numbers over the last couple decades have declined dramatically due mostly to poaching but also to habitat loss.
 Cheetah fur brings in a lot of money on the black market.

-Cheetahs prefer to hunt prey that is considered medium sized.
-They will often go after medium sized hoofstalk including antelope, impala, and springbok.
+Cheetahs prefer to hunt medium-sized prey.
+They will often go after medium-sized hoofstalk including antelope, impala, and springbok.
 They have also been known to hunt hares, foxes, and occasionally warthogs.

-The gestation period for cheetahs is about 3 months.
-Females have between 2 and 4 cubs in a litter and the cubs stay with mom until they are about a year old.
-The mortality rate of cheetahs cubs is huge.
-Nearly 83% of cubs die by the time they are adolescents.
+The gestation period for cheetahs is about three months.
+Females have between two and four cubs in a litter and the cubs stay with their mother until they are about a year old.
+The mortality rate of cheetah cubs is high.
+Nearly 83% of cubs die before reaching adolescence.
 About 77% of those deaths are attributed to lions.

-When hunting cheetahs attempt to stalk up to their prey, to get as close as they can.
-When they are able, their method of knocking prey down by swatting at their legs and feet as they run.
+When hunting, cheetahs stalk their prey to get as close as they can.
+When they are able, their method of knocking prey down is to swat at their legs and feet as they run.
 Cheetahs then suffocate the animal as quickly as possible and eat as much as they can before larger predators come in and steal their food.
-Cheetahs are typically diurnal meaning they do most of their hunting during the day.
+Cheetahs are typically diurnal, meaning they do most of their hunting during the day.
 This is not true for most large predators in Africa, who would be considered enemies of cheetahs.

-Cheetahs are considered Vulnerable on the IUCN Red List.
-Their main reasons for a decline in population are habitat loss and poaching for their pelt.
+Cheetahs are considered "vulnerable" on the IUCN Red List.
+The main reasons for a decline in population are habitat loss and poaching for cheetah pelts.

-The cheetah’s long, thick tail helps them balance when they reach top speeds and make sharp turns.
+Cheetahs' long, thick tails help them balance and make sharp turns when they reach top speeds